wfryan/PROJECT_BT/README.md

             Billing day should just be the day.
 So if your billing cycle ends on the 21st of the month, just say 21 Same thing or your budget cap!
 If your budget is 500 USD, just send 500!
 The currency doesn't matter!

-This definitly isn't a user friendly program but that was never truly the intentions.
-It's purpose was to help me learn how to utilize Flask and learn more about Twilio's api and features